ChristianSi/lytspel/README.md

       * «k» is used before «e, i, y», e.g. «keep, king, kynd, calkyu'laition» ‹...kind, calculation›
       * «c» is used before any other letter, e.g. «cat, cost, crisp»
-      * «c» is also used at the end of words ending in unstressed /Ik/, e.g. «public, majic» ‹...magic›
+      * «c» is also used at the end of words ending in unstressed /ak/ or /Ik/, e.g. «mainiac, majic, public» ‹maniac, magic...›
       * «k» is used at the end of other words ending in /k/, e.g. «book, drink, quik, speek, naimsaik» ‹...quick, speak, namesake›
   * The sound /s/ is written as «c», «s», or «ss», depending on context: